 On October 5, 2020, just one week after Justice Ruth Bader Ginsburg was laid to rest, the US Supreme Court began its new term.
-Despite the fact that the election was only weeks away and in the midst of an unprecedented global pandemic, the Senate majority rushed through the confirmation of Amy Coney Barrett, who was sworn in on October 26, 2020 This term, the Supreme Court will hear cases involving the future of health care, LGBTQ rights, and separation of religion and state, among other issues.
-We will add cases of interest as the Court adds them to the docket.
-Below are some of the cases NCJW is watching closely this term.
+Despite the fact that the election was only weeks away and the country was reeling in the midst of an unprecedented global pandemic, the Senate majority rushed through the confirmation of Amy Coney Barrett, who was sworn in on October 26, 2020.
+This term, the Supreme Court heard cases involving the future of health care, voting rights, and the separation of religion and state, among other issues.
+Below are the cases NCJW watched closely during the 2020-2021 term.

 Oral Argument: November 10, 2020

 Why We’re Watching: NCJW helped enact the Affordable Care Act which had a transformative impact on health care by increasing the scope of benefits and improving access to coverage for millions of Americans.
 Destroying the entire law would lead to chaos for the tens of millions of Americans who will directly lose coverage and those who will lose vital protections and critical health benefits.

 Decided: June 17, 2021